Neptune Blog

 1. Go to AWS ECS -> Clusters -> Create cluster

-3. Define a cluster name, choose EC2 instance type (t2.micro is eligible for free tier) and create a key pair (or choose existing ones).
-Click on the Create button.
+3. Define a cluster name, choose EC2 instance type (t2.micro is eligible for free tier), and create a key pair (or choose existing ones).
+Click on the “Create” button.

 Creating ECS cluster

-Creating ECS cluster | Source: Author
+Creating an ECS cluster using AWS console. | Source: Author

-Creating ECS cluster | Source: Author
+Creating the ECS cluster using the AWS console. | Source: Author

 5. Select EC2 for launch type, define service name and number of tasks (1).

-6. Click on the Next step a few times and finish by clicking on the Create Service button.
+6. Click on the “Next” step a few times and finish by clicking on the “Create Service” button.

 Dockerfile

-• The next few commands are related to configuring cron job inside Docker.
+• The next few commands are related to configuring cron jobs inside Docker.
 For that, we need to have a “cron-job” file in the repository which we’ll copy into the Docker container.
 The last command that will be activated on container startup redirects environment variables into /etc/environment file in order to be visible to the cron job.
 Also, it activates the cron job.

 GitHub Actions